About Me

 Photo of woman standing in front of brick buildings.

 Critical thinking skills are a common denominator across my work and academic experiences.
-As artificial intelligence agents increase in importance for instructional designers, I believe that responsible use of AI to maintain bias-free content will continue to require human-centered analysis and review.
+As artificial intelligence agents continue to increase in importance I believe that responsible use of AI to maintain bias-free content will continue to require human-centered analysis and review.
+It is also critical to stay informed of ongoing and ever-changing developments in AI and the impact of new AI models on education.

 I have a Master of Education (MEd) in Curriculum and Pedagogy from the University of Toronto’s Ontario Institute for Studies in Education (OISE) with a specialization in Digital Technologies in Education and Comparative and International Development Education.